 22. Dive Bar

 Creating a brand new outdoor terrace as part of their recent renovation, Dive Bar & Grill now boasts a weather-friendly outdoor space, which features a retractable cover and heaters for those cold and rainy days.
 Serving up American-inspired small plates, cocktails, beers and tons of wines, it’s the perfect spot for a casual catch up this summer – come rain, or shine.
 Dive Bar, Tib St, M4 1SH.

 23. The Anthologist

 One of Manchester’s cosiest all-day cocktail bars, The Anthologist has a lovely outdoor seating area, which is the perfect place to people-watch while supping on their extensive cocktail menu.
 Enjoy their tasty list of ‘bar bites’, take advantage of their seriously dog-friendly policy, or simply catch up with mates within the bustling area of the city.
 The Anthologist, One St Peter’s Square, M2 3DE.

-Ducie Street’s south facing terrace is open all summer long, with plenty of seating to enjoy – whether you’re heading for brunch, day drinks or dinner.
+Ducie Street’s south-facing terrace is set to reopen very soon, with plenty of seating to enjoy – whether you’re heading for brunch, day drinks or dinner.
 The venue is the official home of Manchester’s cult bakery, Gooey, and offers a fantastic, diverse menu for lunch and dinner.
 Ducie Street Warehouse, Ducie St, M1 2TP.

 A gorgeous hideaway near Piccadilly station, the summery Dakota terrace is the perfect spot for a glass of fizz on a sunny afternoon, with plenty of small plates on offer to indulge in, too.